bstro/raganwald.github.com/_posts/2015-05-08-carnac-the-magnificent.md

 ([es6fiddle](http://www.es6fiddle.net/i9hhvyp0/))

-Again, this highlights a ceratin way of thinking about the problem, that of viewing it as a pipeline of operations on iterable collections: Recursively generate all the expressions, and filter for those that sum to `100`.
+Again, this highlights a certain way of thinking about the problem, that of viewing it as a pipeline of operations on iterable collections: Recursively generate all the expressions, and filter for those that sum to `100`.

 Beyond proving that a candidate knows how to write things recursively, or with iterators, or both...
 Why are either of these better?
 When are they better?
 For which interviewers are these better?